-Courses in the following departments have restricted entry: Architecture, Fine Arts, Medical and Health Sciences, Performing Arts, and Visual Arts.
-All 100 level Engineering courses are restricted to all study abroad students.
+Restricted entry departments: Architecture, Fine Arts, Medical and Health Sciences, Performing Arts, and Visual Arts; all 100 level Engineering courses.

-Psychology courses fill quickly in the Second Semester (Fall semester), so apply early if interested in those courses.
+Psychology courses fill quickly in the Second Semester (Fall semester).

-Courses with an A or B after the course code (eg: PSYCH 306A) are full year courses and can only be taken by students enrolling for a full year from February to November.
+Courses with an A or B after the course code (eg: PSYCH 306A) are full year courses (February to November).

-Some courses require a related class, like a tutorial or laboratory, that is a necessary component to a course.
-Choose a related class that fits your schedule.
+Courses with any other letter after the course code are not available to study abroad students.
+Some courses require a related class, like a tutorial or laboratory - choose a related class that fits your schedule.

-A full-time course load is equivalent to four courses at the University of Auckland (though the number of courses depends on how many New Zealand units each course you have chosen is worth).
+A full-time course load is equivalent to four courses (but the number of courses depends on how many New Zealand units each course is worth).

 |University of Auckland Credit Point Units||U.S. University Semester Hours of Credit|

-Additional course fees may be associated with some of your overseas course work, such as courses that include laboratory work, field excursions or theater trips.
+Possible additional fees for courses that include laboratory work, field excursions or theater trips.
 Many fine art or production courses will include a supplemental fee for the materials used in the class.
-Please refer to the online course description to determine whether the courses you have selected have additional fees associated with them.
+Please refer to the online course description.

-If you intend on enrolling in studio art, graphic art, media production, drama, dance or music courses, you will need to submit a portfolio or audition tape on slides or a CD.
+For studio art, graphic art, media production, drama, dance or music courses, submit a portfolio or audition tape on slides or a CD.
 Submit between 8-12 examples of your work.
-Because your work will be sent to Auckland, we are unable to return the art portfolio to you.
-Some fine arts courses in New Zealand are year-long courses that begin in February.
+Portfolio is non-returnable.
+Some fine arts courses are year-long and begin in February.